hoangminhanhtai/tessereact/README.md

 - Service: TesseractJs
 - FEnd: React

+## Install
+Run `npm install` inside the root directory.
+After finish the instalation, run `npm start` to see your app.

 ## For tests purposes
 In the root directory you can find a subdirectory called `/ocr_test_images_english`.
 You can use its content to test the OCR.